whymisfit/apec_ctf/README.md

 # apec_ctf
-web server for tasks and rating CTF
+web application for tasks and rating CTF